AndieWill510/tinydoor/Options/020-help-has-to-fit-the-body.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# Chapter 2.3 / Option 020 — Help Has to Fit the Body
+# Chapter 2.3 — Help Has to Fit the Body

 ## A Way In